TannerBurns/django_api_tutorial/README.md

 ```

 We will also create a new command called `bulktestdata` that is defined in `subscribers/management/commands/bulktestdata.py`.
-This will use our bulk serializer to add the records and track how long it takes.
+This will use the bulk serializer to add the records and track how long it takes.

 ```python3
 import csv